skazhy/advent/README.md

 together.
 [DEV.md](doc/DEV.md) has more detailed information about how this all works.

+Puzzle inputs and their solutions are contained in a separate private repository, which lives in `resources` folder.
 All puzzles read their input from `resources/$year/day$day.txt`, all puzzles (except for Clojure, which uses `clojure.test`) are expected to print out their solutions which are then compared to `resources/$year/solutions/day$day.txt`.